I wrote about how I’m feeling overwhelmed with a puppy.

-My dog Ace is definitely showing some resource guarding around his bed, toys and, unfortunately, ME.
+My older dog Ace is definitely showing some resource guarding around his bed, toys and, unfortunately, ME.

-This is also to be expected to some degree.
+This is to be expected, to some degree.
 If a dog is calmly chewing on a bone, he’s going to growl if a puppy barges over to take it.
 Again, it’s always the owner’s job to manage these interactions.

-However, in my opinion, Ace has crossed a line a couple of times.
+However, in my opinion, my older dog Ace has crossed a line a couple of times.
 (And this still falls on me as the owner.
 Dogs are dogs.)

 Older dog attacks new puppy

-One example was when I was sitting on the floor petting Ace and he lunged at Remy for approaching us.
+One example was when I was sitting on the floor petting Ace and he lunged at my puppy Remy for approaching us.

 Ace used teeth on Remy’s head for a second and left marks (no punctures or scratches).
 Remy squealed and ran away.

 I should have seen this coming and blocked Remy because, let’s be honest, he was BARGING his way onto my lap.